alleyinteractive/fm-gutenberg/README.md

 ## Running builds

 Run `npm run build` to build all production assets.
 Run `npm run dev` for a development build of assets, which also watches files for changes and automatically recompiles.

 ## Scaffolder

 Run `npm run scaffold` to run the Alley scaffolder against the plugin.
 All normally-supported options are supported here.

-## Plugin Sidebar
+## Slotfills

-This plugin is built to use a single PluginSidebar for all site-specific features.
-The sidebar configuration can be found in `plugins/sidebar`.
-The main sidebar component is in `plugins/sidebar/components/sidebar/index.js`.
+This plugin is built to use slotfills for all site-specific features.
+The slotfill configuration can be found in `slotfills/index.js`.
+Individual slotfill sections are located in `slotfills/sections`.

-There is data available in `plugins/sidebar/components/sidebar/index.js` to allow for customizing which components are loaded based on post type and URL, and this logic can be extended to query other parts of the post object.

-## Saving to Post and Term Meta
+## Saving to Post Meta

-In order to save data back to post or term meta, you need to register the meta first.
-See the examples in `index.php` using the meta registration helper on how to do this.
+In order to save data back to post meta, you need to register the meta first.
+Meta fields are registered by adding them to the `config/post-meta.json` file.
+There are some examples in this file for Open Graph data.

 ## Reusable Components

 A collection of reusable components is located in `./components`.
-These components can be included in a variety of contexts, such as the `PluginSidebar` or in blocks.
+These components can be included in a variety of contexts, such as slotfills and blocks.

 ## Services

 Complex JavaScript logic should be broken out into separate functions, one function per file, in the `services` directory, grouped into subfolders by type.
-See `services/media/getImageThumbnail.js` for an example of this.
+See `services/media/get-media-url.js` for an example of this.
 All services functions should have associated tests.

 ## Pathing

 This project does not use aliases by default, since aliases can confuse IDEs and make it harder to navigate through the code to find where something is defined.
 You can add them yourself if you prefer.

 ## Running Tests

 Run `npm run test` to run Jest tests against JavaScript files.
 Run `npm run test:watch` to keep the test runner open and watching for changes.

 Run `npm run lint` to run ESLint against all JavaScript files.
 Linting will also happen when running development or production builds.

-Run `phpcs` to run PHP CodeSniffer tests against PHP files.
+Run `composer phpcs` to run PHP CodeSniffer tests against PHP files.

 ## Custom Blocks

-See the sample block for how to create and configure custom blocks.
-Each custom block needs its own webpack entry point and needs to be enqueued in `inc/assets.php`.
-Custom blocks can be conditionally enqueued depending on post type, post type supports, etc.
+Use the block scaffolder to create custom blocks.
+Create the block definition in `scaffold/blocks`.
+Ensure the name of the JSON file is the same as the non-namespaced block name (e.g., if your block is `wp-starter-plugin/my-block`, then the JSON file must be `my-block.json`).
+After creating or updating the JSON file, run the scaffold command (`npm run scaffold`) to generate or regenerate assets.
+Block registration, script creation, etc is handled for you.

 ## Travis Integration

-Travis will automatically run `phpcs`, `npm run test`, and `npm run build` (which includes eslint).
+Buddy will automatically run `composer phpcs`, `npm run test`, and `npm run build` (which includes eslint).
 If any of these checks fail, the build will fail.

 ## Hot Reloading

 Still to come.
 The closest you can get now is running `npm run dev`, which watches for changes, and reloading the page.

 ## Built-in Components
-- `post-selector`: A component used for searching for and selecting posts via the REST API.
-- `csv-uploader`: Allows a user to upload a CSV file, which is parsed in the browser, converted to a JSON structure, passed through a user specified callback function for further transformation, and saved to block attributes.
+- `CSVUploader`: Allows a user to upload a CSV file, which is parsed in the browser, converted to a JSON structure, passed through a user specified callback function for further transformation, and saved to block attributes.
-- `image-picker`: Allows a user to select or remove an image using the media modal.
-This component is (currently) intended to save to postmeta.
+- `ImagePicker`: Allows a user to select or remove an image using the media modal.
+A wrapper around `MediaPicker` that sets the file type to image.
+- `MediaPicker`: Allows a user to select or remove any attachment from the media library using the media modal.
+- `PostSelector`: A component used for searching for and selecting posts via the REST API.